philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 In this sense, perhaps the asymmetric union find is a nice version of a inequality union find that does not require search. <https://www.philipzucker.com/asymmetric_complete/>

 ## Bits and Bobbles

+It isn't persay terrible to assume that `sin(x)` uniquely corresponds to always talking about $R^\infty \rightarrow R$ or similarly `(Name -> R) -> R`, an environment passing semantics.
+It's a different style.
+It does seem off to bring names into the discussion or bring infinity into the discussion in order to discuss `R^2 -> R`.
+It is reminiscent of the age old synthetic vs analysis approach.
+Intrinsic vs extrinsic.
+Is a sphere best described by cutting it out of R^3 or by piecing together 2d coordinate patches?
+What is "best"?
+What is most beautiful?
+What fits the clunky notation or framework you've got?
+The lifting approach is a bit more "well typed".
+"Well typed" often kind of sucks though.
+It is brittle and you can end up in type level programming hell if you don't use taste.
+You've pushed the pain from the ordinary stuff to the type level stuff, which is automatic.
+But when it stops being automatic, now you're just working in a worse environment.

+Encoding is inelegant and each tiny inelegance chokes you the further you try and go with it.
+Ultimately, inelegance is a limitation on scale.
+This limitation is soft and therefore even more insidious.
+I can't argue against people who don't feel the fear of soft limitations.
+There will never be an inarguable point at which you say "I can go no further", but the bog always wins.
+You lie down, the mud and reeds enters your mouth and you die.
+Encodings are the complexity demon opening it's jaws and grinning.

+The too little and too much sharing story is reminiscent of the Hash Cons Modulo alpha paper.

 eids are often 32 or 64 bits, and typical egraphs do not grow to that size, leaving some headspace for at least of byte of metadata in there, maybe more.
 You could also perhaps play some run length encoding tricks, etc, depending on the nature of the thinnings you expect.
 If you need more than 8 variables in scope at once, you could reify the lifting to an enode like the encoding above or start allocating bit vectors kind of like a bigint implementation.